brentgroves/repsys/a_status/b_platform_engineering/c_config_requests/avilla_structures_microcloud/22_data_gateway.md

+# Structures Microsoft Data Gateway

 Submitted : 2025-11-25 18:30:13
 Request Number : REQ0229820

-# Structures Microsoft Data Gateway
+## outcome

+It took about 10 minutes to login to our Microsoft tenant as <bgroves@linamar.com>.

+- download python UV.

 The following is in markdown format.
 You can view it better at <https://markdownlivepreview.com/> by copying and pasting the contents below.